Crossroads-2023/crossroads-2023.github.io/speakers.md

     </div>
     <div class="bio">
         <p>
             <a href="https://idrissi.eu/">Najib Idrissi</a> is a maître de conférences at Université Paris Cité since 2018.
-He obtained his PhD in mathematics from the Université de Lille in 2017 under the direction of Benoit Fresse and worked as a postdoc at ETH Zurich in February–August 2018 under Thomas Willwacher.
+He obtained his PhD in mathematics from the Université de Lille in 2017 under the direction of Benoit Fresse and worked as a postdoc at ETH Zurich under Thomas Willwacher.
 He is mainly interested in operads, whether algebraic or topological, and their applications to the computation of invariants of manifolds and configuration spaces of manifolds through the theory of graph complexes.
 In 2020, he was awarded the Peccot Lecture and Prize by the Collège de France and he gave a lecture on the real homotopy types of configuration spaces.
         </p>
         <p>
             <a href="idrissi.html">View mini-course details.</a>